Ask A Doctor: Yeast

 Q: Why do I get recurring yeast infections?

-If you’re someone who gets yeast infections over and over, the first thing to do is to visit a doctor in person for evaluation and testing to rule out any underlying root causes.
+If you’re someone who gets yeast infections over and over, the first thing to do is to visit a medical provider in person for evaluation and testing to rule out any underlying root causes.
 Some health conditions like diabetes, thyroid issues, or a weakened immune system can increase your risk of getting yeast infections.
-Some other factors that can throw your body out of balance are pregnancy, hormonal contraception, and antibiotics so your doctor may ask about those as well.
-If your doctor identifies any root causes, they can help you treat those.
-If there aren’t any medical factors at play, your doctor may suggest lifestyle changes like changes to your diet, clothing (100% white cotton undies are always recommended!), or hygiene products/routine.
+Some other factors that can throw your body out of balance are pregnancy, hormonal contraception, and antibiotics so your provider may ask about those as well.
+If your medical provider identifies any root causes, they can help you treat those.
+If there aren’t any medical factors at play, your medical provider may suggest lifestyle changes like changes to your diet, clothing (100% white cotton undies are always recommended!), or hygiene products/routine.
 These types of lifestyle changes can help maintain your vagina’s natural pH and help prevent yeast infections long term.

 Q: Does my partner need to be treated for Yeast Infection as well?